Mystique (film character): First Class and joining the Brotherhood

 Seeking Charles' advice on mutation, MacTaggert takes her and Charles to the CIA, where they convince Director McCone that mutants exist and that Sebastian Shaw is a threat.
 Another CIA officer sponsors the mutants and invites them to the secret "Division X" facility meeting young scientist Hank McCoy, a mutant with prehensile feet and enhanced intelligence, whom she forms a brief romance with.

 The Central Intelligence Agency provides him access to Cerebro, which he uses to locate and recruit other mutants for the government.
 Including Nazi hunter Erik Lehnsherr, exotic dancer Angel Salvadore, taxi driver Armando Muñoz, Army prisoner Alex Summers and the young Sean Cassidy.
 Once the team is assembled, Raven comes up with the "Mystique" name as a superhero soubriquet for herself.
 Shaw and the Hellfire Club attack the CIA facility, kill all the human personnel including Muñoz, and persuade Salvadore to defect.
 Xavier retreats with Raven and the survivors to his Westchester, New York mansion to train them as an independent team of operatives to prevent nuclear war between the US and USSR as a result of the Cuban Missile Crisis.
 They defeat the threat, Lensherr redirects a series of missiles back toward the ships that fired them after the two governments decided to try to eliminate the mutant 'threat.'
 Charles intervenes when MacTaggert fires on Lehnserr and a deflected bullet strikes Xavier's spine, paralyzing him.
 Charles and Lehnserr part ways, with Raven joining Lehnserr's newly formed Brotherhood.

 Original Earth-10005 variant

 Assassinating Bolivar Trask

-In the original timeline, a disillusioned Raven went to Paris in 1973 and assassinated Bolivar Trask, leading the US government to see the dangers of mutants and to approve Trask's Sentinel program as a response.
+In the original timeline, a disillusioned Raven went to Paris in 1973 and assassinated Bolivar Trask (which was the first time she killed and how she truly became Mystique), leading the US government to incorrectly believe that all mutants were a threat to humanity and approve Trask's Sentinel program as a response.
 Furthermore, this leads to her being captured by government officials for scientific study, with her genome later being mapped out for use in the Sentinel program.